ajatermgp/BundesPosts/README.md

 ### Running the model

 The jupyter notebook "Model_Run" contains the run of the model with which the data was annotated.
-During the scraping some data was lost and had to be retrieved at a later point, which is also processed within this notebook.
+During the scraping some data had to be retrieved at a later point, which is also processed within this notebook.